product-os/versionist/README.md

 - The commits found in the previous step are parsed by `subjectParser`, `bodyParser`, `parseFooterTags`, or any other commit-parsing option.

+- `getCurrentBaseVersion` can be used to set the base version for the increment.
+  It defaults to the latest documented version.
+You only need to overwrite this if you need to skip certain versions or modify it in a way that is independent of the increment level.

-- Once all commits have been parsed, the `getIncrementLevelFromCommit` option is used to determine the semver increment level that should be applied to the latest documented version.
-The latest documented version with the corresponding increment level represents the final version that will be set in the module.
+- Once all commits have been parsed, the `getIncrementLevelFromCommit` option is used to determine the semver increment level that should be applied to the current version.
+The current version with the corresponding increment level represents the final version that will be set in the module.
 The increment level is applied to the version by using the `incrementVersion` option.